x3c3/traveller-universe-creator/README.md

 traveller-universe-creator
 aka Bartleby's Sector Builder

+v 1.1x - 2024-05-21 - API Mapping and PDF Export features

+Upgrade is in progress.

+If you wish to use the last stable version then use the EXE install.

+The other python scripts are changing almost daily.

+NOTE - new imports required for using the Sector Export feature:
+ - PyPDF2 3.0.1
+ - reportlab 4.2.0

 v 1.0 - 2022-11-12

 The goal is to generate an entire Traveller sector of stars, planets, moons using "realistic" scientific models